jessica-ewald/handbook/index.md

 [EcoToxXplorer](http://www.ecotoxxplorer.ca) is a comprehensive web application for -OMICs data analysis and interpretation towards risk assessment of chemicals.

+To make the data analysis process as simple and as painless as possible, EcoToxXplorer uses a step-wise data processing pipeline that guides users through all the major data processing steps beginning with data-type selection, formatting, “cleansing” and normalization.

 ### DATA UPLOADING, PROCESSING AND NORMALIZATION
 #### Data preparation and uploading
 ![Image](DataUpload_RNAseq.png)

 #### Quality check
+Prior to conducting any kind of data analysis in transcriptomics, it is important to assess the overall data quality and to see if there are any obvious outliers.
+As there are no obvious outliers based on the above procedures, we will redo our data normalization to create some “artificial” outliers - for illustration purposes only.
+Click the “normalization” hyperlink on the navigation tree to return to the “Data Normalization” page.
+Make sure to set the Sample normalization as “none”, choose “Auto scaling” for Data scaling, and click the “Submit” button.
+The previously normalized data is now overwritten by the new data containing several artificial outliers.
 ![Image](DataQuality_RNAseq.png)

 #### Data normalization